Simple Baked Cheese ~ a memorable appetizer that’s as easy as it sounds. This hot cheesy dip works equally well for game

-It doesn’t sound like much, but this is one of the great culinary experiences out there.
+It doesn’t sound like much, but baked cheese is one of the great culinary experiences out there.
 An homage to the awesome power of extreme heat; it chars the bread and transforms the cheese.
 It falls into the category of ridiculously simple but impressive and romantic appetizers.
 Or dinners, even.
 That’s how we had ours, with a salad and wine.
 It doesn’t get any better.

 I used fontina and gruyere.
 The fontina melts like a dream, and the Gruyere gives it a robust flavor.
 It’s like a mini fondue, and I even added some kirsch for an authentic flavor, but you could also use white wine, brandy, or sherry.
 The grilled bread makes all the difference, make sure you get it a little charred!
 I use the same method for my Cheesy Skillet Meatballs with Garlic Toast!

 All you have to do is cube the cheese, add a splash of olive oil and spirits, then sprinkle a few fresh herbs across the top.
 The broiler does the rest in about 10 minutes.

 Grilled bread is the ideal accompaniment, it’s crisp, and you’ll get plenty of ‘real estate’ to scoop up all that gooey cheese with.
 Don’t forget to rub your grilled bread with a half clove of garlic while it’s still warm.